 At least two weeks prior to the end of your last semester, you must defend your thesis before the committee.
 A general departmental announcement should be made about the defense, and other members of the faculty may attend after notifying the thesis director so that space can be made available.
 A desirable format is for the student to present an open departmental seminar about his or her work, followed immediately by a defense of the work before the thesis committee.

-Jordan Bissell, a biology advisor, must certify the successful defense of the Honor's thesis to the Recorder's Office a week prior to the end of the semester.
-You must therefore submit one bound copy of the thesis, signed by all committee members, to him in the Biology Undergraduate Advising Office (Jordan Hall A115).
+A biology advisor must certify the successful defense of the Honor’s thesis to the Recorder’s Office a week prior to the end of the semester.
+You must therefore submit one bound copy of the thesis, signed by all committee members, to him in the Biology Undergraduate Advising Office (Biology Building A115).